To be able to use our single line handwriting fonts you will need suitable software.

 Inside this extensions folder is another folder called "svg_fonts".
 Place the svg font file in this folder.

-Method 2 - Specify the font path in Hershey Text or Hershey Advanced
+Method 1 - Specify the Font Name in Hershey Advanced

 Under the 'Render' tab use the drop down menu to set the Font face to 'Other (given below)' and in the 'Name/Path:' box enter the full path to the font (see example below).